🥛 Dairy FAQs

 What varieties of meat are available through Kilgus Farmstead?

 We offer Jersey beef, Berkshire pork, and Boer goat meats.
-We also work with local producers of chicken, Cornish Game hen, turkey, and lamb to distribute their products wholesale.
+We distribute chicken, Cornish Game hen, turkey, and lamb from local producers.
 Please contact us for pricing and availability.

 What do you feed the animals raised for meat?